 Scientific Core Facilities and Services

 Scientists at DKFZ and its partner sites have access to a broad portfolio of research infrastructures, including Core Facilities, as well as data management and IT-services.
 Core Facilities provide access to cutting-edge instrumentation, user support, and technology development.
-Data management and IT-ervices address IT infrastructure needs and offer tools for organizing and managing research data properly.
+Data management and IT-services address IT infrastructure needs and offer tools for organizing and managing research data properly.

 News from our Core Facilities

-Below, the DKFZ Core Facilities are listed according to their area of specialty.
+MoreDKFZ Core Facilities and Services are listed below according to their area of specialty.

-Genome, Transcriptome & Epigenome
+Genome, Epigenome & Transcriptome

 The NGS Core Facility offers state-of-the-art DNA, RNA and bisulfite sequencing using Illumina MiSeq, NextSeq and NovaSeq technologies as well as Oxford Nanopore technologies.